fola2077/Knowledge_Rep/README.md

 - **Comprehensive Analysis**: Provides detailed metrics and visualizations for evaluation.

 ---

-## Contribution
-This project was developed by a group of three members:

-1. **Team Member 1**:
-   - Developed the `dqn_agent.py` and `train_dqn.py` for reinforcement learning implementation.
-   - Integrated neural network architecture and training strategies.

-2. **Team Member 2**:
-   - Designed `environment.py` and `oilspillage.py` for realistic simulation modeling.
-   - Implemented dynamic weather systems and spill propagation logic.

-3. **Team Member 3**:
-   - Created `analysis.py` for visualizing results and evaluating performance.
-   - Authored the project report, ensuring alignment with theoretical frameworks and detailed documentation, including deriving mathematical representations for the five modeling stages.

-This module forms the backbone of the training process, ensuring the integration of theoretical principles into practical implementation.

 ### Training Script (train_dqn.py)
 The `train_dqn.py` script orchestrates the training process for the DQN model.
 Key features include: